-Tip: If time doesn’t allow you can also purchase bulletin board apple die cuts which are sold at the Dollar Store or any teacher supply store.
-I used to use these a lot in the classroom because they already come laminated, but they are not re-usable.
+Tip: If time doesn’t allow, you can also purchase bulletin board apple die cuts sold at the Dollar Store or any teacher supply store.
+I used to use these a lot in the classroom because they already come laminated, but they are not reusable.

 Making Counting Fun With Apples

-Once you have all of you pieces laminated and cut you can write the numbers with an erasable marker so that you can re-use over again.
+Once you have all of your pieces laminated and cut, you can write the numbers with an erasable marker so that you can re-use over again.

 If your child is younger, write the numbers and draw dots to help identify how many seeds need to be added to the apple.
 If your child can already identify numbers and is counting, go ahead and allow them to count without counter dots on the apples.